tanis2000/Curse-of-Strahd-Reloaded/Atto III - La Terra Spezzata/Arco P - Il Colpo a Ravenloft.md

 This area is largely as described in <span class="citation">K74.
 North Dungeon (p.
 80)</span>.
 However, modify the half-elf corpse in <span class="citation">K74c.
 Rotting Corpse (p.
 80)</span> to be a human corpse instead.

 In addition, modify the description of <span class="citation">K74h.
 Lost Sword (p.
 81)</span> to refer to a glowing mace, rather than a glowing blade.
-The mace has the same properties as the shortsword, but is not sentient, and allows its wielder to cast *aura of life* rather than *crusader’s mantle*.
+The mace has the same properties as the shortsword, but is not sentient, requires no attunement, and allows its wielder to cast *aura of life* rather than *crusader’s mantle*.

 > [!info]+ **The Keys to the Cells**
 > The keys to the cells are carried on a ring held by Volenta.
 (If the players killed Volenta in [[Arc D - St. Andral's Feast]], the ring is instead held by Ludmilla.)